huychac03/huychac03/README.md

 - 👋 Hi, I’m @huychac03
-- 👀 I’m interested in coding
+- 👀 I’m interested in data
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently a DE
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me huychac123@gmail.com

 <!---
 huychac03/huychac03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.